netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

    country, at least the Terms Of Trade (Incoterms), the Customs Tariff Number (HS Code), and the product export description are needed.

-The **export description** and the **tariff number** are taken from the respective **product attributes**.
-If the export description is not maintained, the product name will be used for it.
+The **export description** and the **tariff number** are taken from the respective **product attributes**, see also `Additional Product-Attributes`_.
+If the export description is not set, the product name will be used instead.

-Additional values (e.g. Terms Of Trade) can be set in the configuration section `Automatic Shipment Creation Default Values`_, e.g. for shipments with non-default values.
+The default values (e.g. Terms Of Trade) can be set in the module configuration.

-Alternatively, you can enter the information by hand in the popup when creating the shipment, e.g. for cases with different, non-default information.
+Alternatively, you can enter the information by hand in the popup when creating the shipment, e.g. for special cases with different, non-default information.

 Everything else is the same as described in the section `National shipments`_.